dotnet/csharpstandard/standard/expressions.md

 where `x` is an expression of a nullable value type, if operator overload resolution ([§11.4.5](expressions.md#1145-binary-operator-overload-resolution)) fails to find an applicable operator, the result is instead computed from the `HasValue` property of `x`.
 Specifically, the first two forms are translated into `!x.HasValue`, and the last two forms are translated into `x.HasValue`.

 ### 11.11.11 The is operator

+When the form `is` *pattern* is used, it is a compile-time error if the corresponding *relational_expression* does not designate a value or does not have a type.

 The `is` operator is used to check if the run-time type of an object is compatible with a given type.
 The check is performed at runtime.
 The result of the operation `E is T`, where `E` is an expression and `T` is a type other than `dynamic`, is a Boolean value indicating whether `E` is non-null and can successfully be converted to type `T` by a reference conversion, a boxing conversion, an unboxing conversion, a wrapping conversion, or an unwrapping conversion.